IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/BTC_Olympics_2024/BTC_Olympics_2024.md

 - **Unlock New Possibilities:** Explore cross-chain interoperability, privacy, scalability, and more.
 - **Attract a New Generation of Developers:** Inspire and grow the talent pool working on Litecoin and blockchain technology.
 - **Drive Litecoin Adoption:** Showcase the power and versatility of Litecoin through real-world projects.
+- **Enhance Bitcoin:** Litecoin's unique features can enhance Bitcoin projects, providing benefits such as:
+  - Faster transaction speeds and lower fees.
+  - Enhanced privacy using MWEB.
+  - Innovative Layer 2 scaling solutions.
+  - A robust and established network for experimentation.

 **How to Participate:**